The best recipe in the world.

 When my driver came back from Quebec, I asked him if the mission was accomplished.

-He mentioned to me that the job is done, but, "He think that I have committed a criminal offense."
+He mentioned to me that the job is done, but, "He thinks that I have committed a criminal offense."
 I asked him, "Why?"

 I hope you enjoyed my raccoon story.